Mean field games with common noise and degenerate idiosyncratic noise: Introduction

-Then \eqref{Lagrangian} is exactly what one needs in order for the latter to hold. \vs This demonstrates that \eqref{A:MAINHcondition} is the most natural assumption to make on $\mathscr H$ in order for semiconcavity to hold for the value function $U$.
+This demonstrates that \eqref{A:MAINHcondition} is the most natural assumption to make on $\mcl H$ in order for semiconcavity to hold for the value function $U$.
 These arguments can all be made rigorous, but we choose instead to prove Proposition \ref{P:dethjb} below by performing the differentiation on the level of the PDE, keeping with the theme of this paper.

 \begin{remark} Observe that, if the functions $H$, $G$, and $a$ in the original system \eqref{e.MFGstoch} satisfy assumptions \eqref{A:MAINdiffusion} - \eqref{A:MAINHcondition} uniformly over $m \in \mcl P(\RR^d)$, then so do the transformed functions $\widetilde H$, $\widetilde G$, and $\widetilde a$ defined via \eqref{pierre0}, \eqref{takis0}, and \eqref{pierre02}, uniformly over the probability space on which the Wiener process $W$ is defined.
-This is a feature of the fact that the noise intensity $\beta$ is constant in the state variable. \end{remark}
+This is a feature of the fact that the volatility $\beta$ is constant in the state variable.
+This is not merely a simplification: the precise propagation of semiconcavity proved in Proposition \ref{P:dethjb} below depends on the various constants in \eqref{A:MAINdiffusion} - \eqref{A:MAINHcondition} above. \end{remark}